arman-man/Workout-Tracker/README.md

 # Workout-Tracker
 Created a full-stack application that allows users to track their workouts.

-Implemented the front-end using React.js, HTML, CSS.
+Implemented the front-end using React.js, HTML/CSS.

 Implemented the back-end using Node.js, Express.js, MongoDB.